icepeng/javascript-testing-best-practices/readme-ko.md

 <br/>

-### :thumbsdown: Anti-Pattern Example: What’s wrong with this coverage report? based on a real-world scenario where we tracked our application usage in QA and find out interesting login patterns (Hint: the amount of login failures is non-proportional, something is clearly wrong.
+### :thumbsdown: 안티패턴 예제: What’s wrong with this coverage report? based on a real-world scenario where we tracked our application usage in QA and find out interesting login patterns (Hint: the amount of login failures is non-proportional, something is clearly wrong.
 Finally it turned out that some frontend bug keeps hitting the backend login API)

 ![alt text](assets/bp-19-coverage-yoni-goldberg-nodejs-consultant.png "What’s wrong with this coverage report? based on a real-world scenario where we tracked our application usage in QA and find out interesting login patterns (Hint: the amount of login failures is non-proportional, something is clearly wrong.
 Finally it turned out that some frontend bug keeps hitting the backend login API)